Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Introduction

 \section{Introduction}

 The observed \ac{bns} in the Milky Way have a wide range of eccentricities~\cite{Zhu:2017znf,Andrews:2019vou}.
 A short-period, highly eccentric sub-population that includes the Hulse-Taylor binary has eccentricity up to ${\sim}0.8$.
-By the time of merger, field binaries are expected to circularize and to enter the sensitivity band of ground-based \ac{gw} detectors at about 10~Hz with negligible eccentricity $e_0\lesssim 10^{-4}$.
-However, in case a highly eccentric sub-population is formed in more dynamical environment, the binaries might retain a non-negligible eccentricity at merger. \ac{bns} searches with quasi-circular templates are expected to be effectual up to $e_0\lesssim0.05$~\cite{Huerta:2013qb}.
-A recent search for eccentric signals placed a 90\% upper limit of ${\sim}1700$ mergers ${\rm Gpc}^{-3}{\rm Yr}^{-1}$ for eccentricities \ac{bns} ${\lesssim} 0.43$ at 10~Hz~\cite{Nitz:2019spj,Dhurkunde:2023qoe} (Cf. \eg~\cite{LIGOScientific:2019dag,Romero-Shaw:2019itr} for eccentric \ac{bbh} searches).
+By the time of merger, field binaries are expected to circularize and to enter the sensitivity band of ground-based \ac{gw} detectors at about 10~Hz with negligible eccentricity $e_0\lesssim 10^{-4}$~\cite{Peters:1964zz,Kowalska:2010qg}.
+However, in case a highly eccentric subpopulation is formed in a more dynamical environment, the binaries might retain a non-negligible eccentricity at merger~\cite{Lower:2018seu}. \ac{bns} searches with quasicircular templates are expected to be effectual up to $e_0\lesssim0.05$~\cite{Huerta:2013qb,DallAmico:2025eov}.
+A recent search for eccentric signals placed a 90\% upper limit of ${\sim}1700$ mergers ${\rm Gpc}^{-3}{\rm Yr}^{-1}$ for eccentricities ${\lesssim} 0.43$ at 10~Hz~\cite{Nitz:2019spj,Dhurkunde:2023qoe} (cf. \cite{Phukon:2024amh,Kacanja:2024pjh,Lenon:2021zac,Pal:2023dyg} for further eccentric template banks and search algorithms and \cite{LIGOScientific:2019dag,Romero-Shaw:2019itr} for eccentric \ac{bbh} searches).

-The \ac{bns} signals GW170817 and GW190425 detected by the LIGO-Virgo collaboration~\cite{TheLIGOScientific:2017qsa,Abbott:2017dke,Abbott:2020uma} have been found and analyzed with quasi-circular \ac{gw} templates.
-Their eccentricities are (or are assumed) sufficiently small so that inference with quasi-circular templates does not affect the source parameters.
-An eccentric parameter estimation of the two signals using a \ac{pn} Taylor F2 approximant indicates upper limits of $e_0\leq0.024$ and $e_0\leq0.048$ for GW170817 and GW190925 respectively at 90\% confidence level \cite{Lenon:2020oza}.
-The direct \ac{pe} with eccentric templates increases the upper limit of a factor three when compared to estimates with more approximated methods \cite{Romero-Shaw:2020aaj}.
+The \ac{bns} signals GW170817 and GW190425 detected by the LIGO-Virgo collaboration~\cite{TheLIGOScientific:2017qsa,Abbott:2017dke,Abbott:2020uma} have been found and analyzed with quasicircular \ac{gw} templates.
+Their eccentricities are (or are assumed to be) sufficiently small so that inference with quasicircular templates does not affect the source parameters.
+An eccentric \ac{pe} of the two signals using a \ac{pn} Taylor F2 approximant indicates upper limits of $e_0\leq0.024$ and $e_0\leq0.048$ for GW170817 and GW190925, respectively, at 90\% confidence level \cite{Lenon:2020oza}.
+The direct \ac{pe} with eccentric templates increases the upper limit by a factor of 3 when compared to estimates with more approximated methods \cite{Romero-Shaw:2020aaj}.